leaflabs/leaflabs-docs/source/bootloader.rst

 computer to communicate with the Maple you want to reprogram over a serial interface.

-..
-FIXME [0.0.12, Maple-specific values]

 If you do use an FTDI breakout board, first make sure your Maple is disconnected from an external power source, be it battery, USB, or barrel jack.
-Then, connect the FTDI board's TX pin to ``Serial1``\ 's RX pin (pin 8 on Maple), FTDI RX to ``Serial1`` TX (pin 7 on Maple), FTDI ground to ground (labeled GND), and its 3.3V pin to Vin.
+Then, connect the FTDI board's TX pin to ``Serial1``\ 's RX pin (labeled "RX1" on the silkscreen), FTDI RX to ``Serial1`` TX (labeled "TX1"), FTDI ground to ground (labeled GND), and its 3.3V pin to Vin.
 On Maple Mini, you will also need to tie BOOT1 (pin 2) to ground.
-You can use the silkscreen for help locating these pins on other boards.

 More information on ``Serial1`` is available :ref:`here
 <lang-serial>`.